ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    discovery mechanisms (e.g., LMP-based, as defined in {{?RFC6898}}).

-   In case the plug-id values are assigned by a central authority, it is under the central authority responsibility to assign unique values.
+   In case the plug-id values are assigned by a central authority, it is under the central authority's responsibility to assign unique values.

    In case the plug-id values are automatically discovered, the